Draft Specification v0.1

 Start building with OPE

-The specification is open and ready for implementers.
+The spec is open.
+The demo runs locally in one command.
 Read it, build on it, and help shape portable entitlements for the open web.